An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Numerical results

 \subsection{Convergence of the entropic regularization ($\varepsilon\rightarrow 0$)}

-Figure~\ref{fig:convergence_cost_entropic_scheme} illustrates Proposition~\ref{prop:convergence_entropic_scheme}: when $\varepsilon \rightarrow 0$, $M_\varepsilon$ converges to a minimizer of~\ref{optproblem:linearprogram}.
-We point out that, to obtain this graph, we used the Python library POT \cite{flamary2021pot} to handle classical numerical errors appearing when solving EOT problems for small regularization parameters.
-Such difficulties are, for example, discussed in \cite{chizat2018scaling} Section 4.3.
+Figure~\ref{fig:convergence_cost_entropic_scheme} illustrates Proposition~\ref{prop:convergence_entropic_scheme}: when $\varepsilon \rightarrow 0$, $\Mbf_\varepsilon$ converges to a minimizer of~\eqref{optproblem:linearprogram}.
+We point out that, to obtain this graph, we used the Python library POT \cite{flamary2021pot} to handle classical numerical errors that appear when solving EOT problems for small regularization parameters.
+Such difficulties are discussed, for example, in \cite{chizat2018scaling} Section 4.3.